Joy of Preserving

 Often called “the rainforests of the ocean”, coral reefs are complex and delicate ecosystems that support thousands of marine species.
 The JRRP assists in the natural recovery of the vibrant reef around JOALI Maldives, which has suffered losses due to coral bleaching and climate change.
 We also host regular coral planting activities with our guests, a vital component of ecological restoration in the Maldives.

 Dive Against Debris and Island Clean-ups

 Ocean waste poses a serious threat to marine life.
 The JOALI team conducts frequent dives to remove plastic and other types of waste to keep the waters around our island pristine.
 We also organise clean-ups of uninhabited islands near us, helping to ensure a pleasant and healthy environment for all visitors.
 We also facilitate the removal of ghost gear with Olive Ridley Project and collect data for research purposes.

-In partnership with Olive Ridley Project, JOALI BEING is home to one of three turtle conservation sanctuaries in Maldives.
+In collaboration with the Olive Ridley Project, JOALI BEING remains steadfast in its commitment to safeguarding endangered sea turtles.
 We also have both green and hawksbill turtles nesting at JOALI BEING.
 Our sea turtle biologist monitors the population of turtles in Raa atoll through photo identification.
 We also support ORP to build awareness on sea turtle conservation across Raa Atoll.

 Mini Marine Biologists

 Our Marine Biologist programme teaches our young visitors about life underwater through interactive games about our oceans, marine life, and how we can all make a difference through simple actions.